uche-inyama/event-centers/README.md

 # Event Centers Dashboard

-> In this project I implemented an admin panel, with CRUD features.
-> I built with React and Redux.
+> In this project, I have implemented an admin panel, with CRUD features, built with React and Redux.

 > screen shot